Passionate – Dedicated – Professional

 Singapore’s Plastic Recycling Trends

-According to the National Environment Agency (NEA), plastic recycling rates in Singapore have remained persistently low.
+According to the National Environment Agency (NEA), plastic recycling rates in Singapore have remained persistently low compared to other recyclable waste streams.

 Passionate – Dedicated – Professional